 Maximizes revenue capture.
 Small customers buy Basic.
 Mid-market buys Professional.
 Enterprise buys Premium.
 Each pays what they can afford.

 Creates upgrade path.
-Customers naturally expand from Basic to Professional to Enterprise as they grow.
+Customers naturally expand from Basic to Professional to Enterprise as they grow, often moving from a free or basic tier to a paid tier as their needs increase.
 This provides expansion revenue without seat growth.

 Allows price discrimination.
 Charge enterprise customers 10x more than small customers for fundamentally the same product with a few additional features.